MooSaad/Entreprise-Info/README.md

 # Entreprise-Info
 A simple web API that fetches informations about any french-based company by its SIREN number.
-The tests defined don't work for the moment, the node environment needs to be configured to work with Jest (to be done later)
+The tests defined don't work for the moment, the node environment needs to be configured to work with Jest.